Dopamine receptor: Receptor heteromers

-Signaling mechanism
+Signalling mechanism

 Dopamine receptor D1 and Dopamine receptor D5 are Gs coupled receptors that stimulate adenylyl cyclase to produce cAMP, which in turn increases intracellular calcium and mediates a number of other functions.
-The D2 class of receptors produce the opposite effect, as they are Gαi coupled receptors, and block the activity of adenylyl cyclase. cAMP mediated protein kinase A activity also results in the phosphorylation of DARPP-32, an inhibitor of protein phosphatase 1.
+The D2 class of receptors produce the opposite effect, as they are Gαi and/or Gαo coupled receptors, which blocks the activity of adenylyl cyclase. cAMP mediated protein kinase A activity also results in the phosphorylation of DARPP-32, an inhibitor of protein phosphatase 1.
 Sustained D1 receptor activity is kept in check by Cyclin-dependent kinase 5.
 Dopamine receptor activation of Ca2+/calmodulin-dependent protein kinase II can be cAMP dependent or independent.

 The cAMP mediated pathway results in amplification of PKA phosphorylation activity, which is normally kept in equilibrium by PP1.
 The DARPP-32 mediated PP1 inhibition amplifies PKA phosphorylation of AMPA, NMDA, and inward rectifying potassium channels, increasing AMPA and NMDA currents while decreasing potassium conductance.

 cAMP independent

 D1 receptor agonism and D2 receptor blockade also increases mRNA translation by phosphorylating ribosomal protein s6, resulting in activation of mTOR.
-The behavioral implications are unknown.
+The behavioural implications are unknown.
 Dopamine receptors may also regulate ion channels and BDNF independent of cAMP, possibly through direct interactions.
 There is evidence that D1 receptor agonism regulates phospholipase C independent of cAMP, however implications and mechanisms remain poorly understood.
-D2 receptor signaling may mediate protein kinase B, arrestin beta 2, and GSK-3 activity, and inhibition of these proteins results in stunting of the hyperlocomotion in amphetamine treated rats.
+D2 receptor signalling may mediate protein kinase B, arrestin beta 2, and GSK-3 activity, and inhibition of these proteins results in stunting of the hyperlocomotion in amphetamine treated rats.
 Dopamine receptors can also transactivate Receptor tyrosine kinases.

 Beta Arrestin recruitment is mediated by G-protein kinases that phosphorylate and inactivate dopamine receptors after stimulation.
 While beta arrestin plays a role in receptor desensitization, it may also be critical in mediating downstream effects of dopamine receptors.
 Beta arrestin has been shown to form complexes with MAP kinase, leading to activation of extracellular signal-regulated kinases.
 Furthermore, this pathway has been demonstrated to be involved in the locomotor response mediated by dopamine receptor D1.
 Dopamine receptor D2 stimulation results in the formation of an Akt/Beta-arrestin/PP2A protein complex that inhibits Akt through PP2A phosphorylation, therefore disinhibiting GSK-3.

 Role in the central nervous system

-Dopamine receptors control neural signaling that modulates many important behaviors, such as spatial working memory.
-Dopamine also plays an important role in the reward system, incentive salience, cognition, prolactin release, emesis and motor function.
+Dopamine receptors control neural signalling that modulates many important behaviours, such as spatial working memory.
+Dopamine also plays an important role in the reward system, incentive salience, cognition, prolactin release, emesis, and motor function.

 Non-CNS dopamine receptors

 Cardio-pulmonary system

 In humans, the pulmonary artery expresses D1, D2, D4, and D5 and receptor subtypes, which may account for vasodilatory effects of dopamine in the blood.
 Such receptor subtypes have also been discovered in the epicardium, myocardium, and endocardium of the heart.
 In rats, D1-like receptors are present on the smooth muscle of the blood vessels in most major organs.

 D4 receptors have been identified in the atria of rat and human hearts.
-Dopamine increases myocardial contractility and cardiac output, without changing heart rate, by signaling through dopamine receptors.
+Dopamine increases myocardial contractility and cardiac output, without changing heart rate, by signalling through dopamine receptors.